 In no particular order

 Let’s have it right; if you have read our other lure guides, you would already be aware of this awesome lure.
 But if you are a newbie, then I strongly recommend you look into getting one of these for your growing collection of lures.

 Ultimately, the Komomo II is a sub-surface lure and a great one at that.
-This lure patrols the water no more than a foot in depth so you’re less likely to find any snags if fishing over semi shallow ground.
+This lure patrols the water no more than a foot in-depth, so you’re less likely to find any snags if fishing over semi-shallow ground.
 Personally, the Komomo II has been lost to a snag, but with that being said, It got snagged on a net.
 Coincidently, losing a big bass at the same time.
-This has nothing to do with not knowing the depths of the water your fishing, it’s just plain bad luck.
+This has nothing to do with not knowing the depths of the water you are fishing; it’s just plain bad luck.

 The only downside to this particular lure is it can be a nightmare to get hold of.
 Luckily, someone had given me this lure the last two times I had lost it.
-Don’t worry if you can not get hold of it, there are other great options out there in the same pattern.
+So don’t worry if you can not get hold of it; there are other great options in the same pattern.

 Here is a list of other Komomo 11

 - Cotton Candy

 There is a whole post dedicated to this lure on our website.
 You can click the link at the bottom of this section to read it.
 As for this lure, it was voted one of the top 5 surface lures in the country that says it all.
 I caught the very first time I used it, incidentally, the only fish of the day.
 So to see that bass follow that lure, then snatch it and take off was just awesome.

 Like most surface lures, a ‘walk the dog’ retrieve should have that lure working like a treat.
 Don’t forget to slow that retrieve down to make sure that lure is working to perfection.
 The Asturie also has a sliding action that the odd rod twitch can achieve.
 When the conditions are on, it is a must-have for any serious bass lure box.